 Can I use ground turkey in any recipe?

-Yes, ground turkey can be substituted in many recipes that traditionally call for ground beef or pork.
-Its mild flavor allows it to blend seamlessly with a variety of seasonings, making it suitable for meatballs, casseroles, and even stuffed peppers.
+You can swap ground turkey in many dishes that need beef or pork.
+Its mild so it goes with all kinds of seasonings.
+Try it in meatballs, casseroles, or stuffed peppers.

 Dishes to Pair with Turkey